-When you spend as much time as we do chasing outdoor adventure, you need a good-quality waterproof jacket.
+When you spend as much time as I do chasing outdoor adventure, you need a good-quality waterproof jacket.
 You need a jacket that’s tough, comfortable, absolutely weatherproof, and if it’s eco-friendly and looks stylish, even better!
 The Fjällräven Keb Eco-Shell Jacket is perfect for it!

 Key Features of the Fjällräven Keb Eco-Shell Jacket